 1. Bell & Bone Superfood Dog Treats

 Our Superfood Dog Treats are natural, grain-free and healthy alternatives to many of the commercial dog treats found in your local supermarket.
 When choosing a brand that’s right for your pup, always consider whether the ingredients found in their product ranges are from Australia or New Zealand, clean and free of all the nasties you wouldn’t want to eat yourself.
 Things like sugar, salt and fillers are always a big no-no because they simply don’t belong in a canine diet.
-Some of the less obvious nasties you want to avoid can be recognised by long names of chemically processed preservatives that are commonly found at the end of the ingredient list.
+Some of the less obvious nasties you want to avoid can be recognized by long names of chemically processed preservatives that are commonly found at the end of the ingredient list.
 You know, the ones that you can’t pronounce.

 At Bell & Bone, we want you to feel empowered and informed in your decision-making process.
 For this reason, our ingredient list is short and simple, containing raw nutrition and key ingredients that give your furry baby the best chance at a long and healthy life.
 You’ll find outcome-based recipes, instead of flavoured ones, for the simple reason that you want to know how it'll affect your pup's health.
 With over 100 small treats in each bag, you can find options for healthy coats, balanced bellies, an outer glow or increased energy levels depending on your pup’s needs.
 For Bell & Bone treat serving recommendations, head to the end of this article.